Attorney Alexandria "Ally" Crouthamel Is A

 Solid Legal Ally

-You’re unlikely to win your divorce on your own as it is a complex, varied legal procedure with wide-ranging outcomes.
-However, you can choose representation strong enough and skilled enough to overcome the challenges ahead and fight for your goals.
+You’re unlikely to win your divorce on your own, as it is a complex and varied legal procedure with wide-ranging outcomes.
+However, you can choose a lawyer who is both strong and skilled enough to overcome the challenges ahead and fight for your rights.

-At Crouthamel Law Offices, attorney Alexandria “Ally” Crouthamel takes on your divorce and family law problems so you can focus on your life.
-She understands the struggles before you and listens to your story.
-She wants to understand the issues that matter to you so she can build a plan that makes sense.
+Attorney Alexandria “Ally” Crouthamel takes on your divorce and family law problems, allowing you to focus on your life.
+She understands the struggles you face and listens to your story, seeking to comprehend the issues that matter to you so she can build a plan that makes sense.

-How Does Pennsylvania Determine Child Custody And Visitation Rights?
+How Pennsylvania Determines Child Custody and Visitation Rights

 When dividing custody rights, the court will consider the best interests of the child.
 This standard is defined in detail by Title 23 of the Pennsylvania Code.

-In general, the court will consider things like relationships with other family members, where the child goes to school, if the child has a preference regarding where they live, relationships with siblings, parental roles from before the divorce and things of this nature.
+In general, the court will consider factors such as the child’s relationships with other family members, their school attendance, whether the child has a preference regarding where they live, the child’s relationships with siblings, and the parental roles from before the divorce, among other relevant aspects.
 The goal is to provide the child with a safe and stable living situation.

-Many modern divorces happen due to mutual consent, when both people agree that the marriage cannot be saved.
-In some cases, a divorce can also happen with only the consent of one partner if the relationship is irretrievably broken.
+Many modern divorces occur due to mutual consent, when both parties agree that the marriage cannot be saved.
+In some cases, a divorce can also be obtained with the consent of only one partner if the relationship is irretrievably broken.

 That said, Pennsylvania still has “fault” divorce laws.
 If you are seeking a fault-based divorce, you do not have a one-year waiting period.
-However, you do need to show the reason why you want the divorce.
-Examples include adultery, a criminal conviction, desertion, continuing indignities, cruel treatment and other qualified grounds.
-You do not have to file for a fault-based divorce, but doing so can impact your case, especially when looking at child custody rights and property division.
+However, you do need to demonstrate the reason for the divorce.
+Examples include adultery, a criminal conviction, desertion, continuing indignities, cruel treatment, and other qualified grounds.
+You are not required to file for a fault-based divorce, but doing so can impact your case, especially when considering child custody rights and property division.

-Divorce law is a complicated area of the law in Pennsylvania.
-The state has laws governing how assets are divided, if you can request or be asked to pay spousal support (alimony) or, if you have children, how custody and support will be handled.
-These laws govern how your post-divorce life will unfold, and you deserve to have an advocate that can provide you with the services you need.
+Divorce law is a complex area of the law in Pennsylvania.
+The state has laws governing how assets are divided, whether you can request or be asked to pay spousal support (alimony), and, if you have children, how custody and support will be handled.
+These laws significantly impact how your post-divorce life unfolds, and you deserve to have an advocate who can provide you with the services you need.

 Attorney Crouthamel offers trustworthy representation at every step of your divorce case, including answering your questions about: